cameronsamuels/memerator/README.md

 The memerator team includes Cameron Samuels, Toby Latino, and Leo.

 # About
 We used [materializecss](http://materializecss.com) for the good looking material style.
-We used JQuery as a library.
+We used JQuery and JSColor as libraries.
 We used HTML5 canvases for the method to add text to the image to make it a meme.

 # License
 This app is distributed under the [MIT License](LICENSE).
 It has been modified to disallow selling, and sublicensing.